 Readings:

-Week 2 - September 21: Do Artifacts Have Politics? + Text
+Week 3 - September 24: Do Artifacts Have Politics? + Github pages + HTML/CSS/MARKDOWN

 What can things do?
 Considering the perspective of Science and Technology Studies.
 Are the technologies that we will study neutral?
 In other words, is the saying: “it depends how you use the tool that matters” universally true or is technology inherently biased?